raysantoscom/raysantoscom.github.io/_posts/2015-09-18-laying-the-foundation-1.md

 The second and third bullet items stood out the most for me because Wise Bauer recommends the opposite of how I study subjects and read books.

 During my weekly visits to the local library I like borrowing at one time multiple books that cover multiple subject areas.
-When I read the books it's not in their written chronological order by subject area.
+The order in which I read the books is based on which book is within arm's reach.

-Studying one subject at a time and reading books within that subject area in the order in which they were written does make sense.
+As recommended by Wise Bauer, studying one subject at a time and reading books within that subject area in the order in which they were written does make sense.
 Ideas from a subject area's foundational works might be referenced, further developed, or opposed by books in the same area that follow it.

 Footnotes in Chapter 1 of "The Well-Educated Mind" referenced one letter and one speech that I think are worth reading.
 Both are online.